 If attending early in the morning, the restaurant can store your fish until you return for lunch.

-The number of on-site fishing shops make the market a hub for amateur anglers, with fishing rods, tackle and other equipment available for anyone inspired to have a go themselves.
+The number of on-site fishing shops makes the market a hub for amateur anglers, with fishing rods, tackle, and other equipment available for anyone inspired to have a go themselves.
 Coffee and snack stalls are dotted outside the main market area, while parking is available on-site along with an ATM.